yieldi-labs/docs/README.md

 1) Initial liquidity in the `TOR:AVS` token pool in YIELDI
 2) Ongoing liquidity incentives to ensure sufficient liquidity for users

+Without adequate liquidity and an existing price, the user is not able to correctly determine the risk-reward for delegating to a particular operator.
+Over time, the operators with the most liquidity, stable price and economic activity on their chains would pay their highest risk-reward returns for their users.

 ## One-time Liquidity Auction

+> AVS operators need a liquidity venue for their assets with an established price

 A liquidity auction can be conducted by the AVS when setting up the channel.